-We quantitatively investigate this amplification as a function of the relative time delay $\Delta t$ between the RF and heating pulse, see Fig. \ref{fig:Delay}, using the amplification factor $A$, defined as $A = {I_{\mathrm{BLS}}(U_{\mathrm{DC}})}/{I_{\mathrm{BLS}}(U_{\mathrm{DC}}=\unit[0]{V})}$.
-As the spin-wave packet takes time to propagate through the waveguide after RF excitation, the RF pulse delay $\Delta t$ on the x-axis is set to be zero when there is maximal overlap between the spin-wave packet and the heating pulse on the amplifier pad.
+We quantitatively investigate this amplification as a function of the time delay $\Delta t$ between the RF and heating pulse, see Fig. \ref{fig:Delay}, using the amplification factor $A$, defined as $A = {I_{\mathrm{BLS}}(U_{\mathrm{DC}})}/{I_{\mathrm{BLS}}(U_{\mathrm{DC}}=\unit[0]{V})}$.
+As the spin-wave packet takes time to propagate through the waveguide, there is an extended window of overlap with the DC heating pulse on the amplifier pad.
+For the sake of simplicity, the RF pulse delay $\Delta t$ is set to be zero for minimal transmission.
 In the resulting graph, four different regimes can be observed. \textbf{Regime \uproman{1}} The spin-wave packet passes the amplifier pad before the heating pulse is applied.
-As a result, there is no overlap and no effect on the amplification factor is observed. \textbf{Regime \uproman{2}} The spin-wave packet directly overlaps with the heating pulse below the amplifier pad.
-In this regime, it is maximally affected by the locally increased temperature from the heating pulse, and the measured BLS intensity behind the pad is drastically decreased.
+As a result, no effect on the amplification factor is observed. \textbf{Regime \uproman{2}} The spin-wave packet directly overlaps with the heating pulse below the amplifier pad.
+In this regime, it is affected by the dynamic temperature increase during the heating pulse, and the measured BLS intensity behind the pad is drastically decreased.
 The total overlap time is given by the length of the heating pulse and the spin-wave packet and by the time it takes the spin-wave packet to pass the amplifier pad.
-For RF delays $\Delta t > 0$, partial overlap with the rapid cooling process occurs, and the transition to the next regime begins. \textbf{Regime \uproman{3}} In this regime, the amplification effect is observed.
+For $\Delta t > 0$, partial overlap with the rapid cooling process occurs, and the transition to the next regime begins. \textbf{Regime \uproman{3}} In this regime, the amplification effect is observed.
 It is strongest when the spin-wave packet reaches the amplifier pad just after the end of the heating pulse and decreases for larger $\Delta t$ as the cooling rate decreases.
-Note that this window of amplification is much longer than the actual heating pulse. \textbf{Regime \uproman{4}} At the end of regime \uproman{3}, the amplification vanishes, and $A$ drops slightly below unity, resulting in an effective attenuation, before recovering to its value of \mbox{regime \uproman{1}}.
-These results show the presence of two counteracting effects.
-On the one hand, the direct influence of locally increased temperature results in a significant reduction of spin-wave transmission, which can be seen especially in regime \uproman{2} and also \uproman{4}.
-This could be caused by the local, heat-induced reduction of the saturation magnetization and associated shift of the dispersion relation.
-This would effectively create a dispersion mismatch, hindering the transmission of incoming spin waves.
-On the other hand, the amplification effect is observed to be highest during the rapid cooling phase in regime \uproman{3}.
-These findings show that the amplification is related to the rapid-cooling induced increase of the magnon chemical potential, which is proportional to the cooling rate of the system.
-The amplification is maximal when the spin-wave packet propagates below the amplifier pad after the heating pulse has ended.
-This proves that the effect is of purely thermal origin.
-Other effects that could contribute, such as the SHE, the SSE, or \O ersted fields related to the DC heating pulse, would be maximized during direct pulse overlap and therefore can be excluded from playing a significant role in the amplification.
+Note that this window of amplification is much longer than the actual heating pulse. \textbf{Regime \uproman{4}} At the end of regime \uproman{3}, the amplification vanishes, and $A$ drops slightly below unity, before recovering to its value of \mbox{regime \uproman{1}}.
+These results show the presence of two effects.
+On the one hand, the direct influence of the DC heating pulse overlapping with the spin-wave packet is evident, leading to a significant decrease in spin-wave transmission in regime \uproman{2}.
+This is caused by the forced frequency downshift of the spin-wave packet on the amplifier pad during the time-dependent temperature increase induced by the DC heating pulse, and the consequent decrease in saturation magnetization $M_{\mathrm{S}}$ and exchange stiffness $D_{\mathrm{ex}}$ of YIG \cite{SAGA}, see Supplemental Material \cite{Supplemental}.
+On the other hand, there is the amplification effect, which is observed to be maximal during the rapid cooling phase in regime \uproman{3}, indicating that the amplification is related to the cooling rate of the system.
+Hence, the effect arises when the spin-wave packet propagates below the amplifier pad after the heating pulse has ended, proving that the effect is of purely thermal origin.
+Other effects that could be involved, such as the SHE, the SSE, or \O ersted fields related to the DC heating pulse, would be maximized during direct pulse overlap and therefore can be ruled out from contributing to the amplification process.
 This experiment shows that the amplitude of the spin-wave signal can be controlled by a factor in a range between 0.2 (attenuation) and almost 2.5 (amplification) simply by adjusting the relative timing to the heating pulse.